How to accept stock donations: Easy steps for nonprofits

 4. Automatically send donors the transfer instructions for their brokerage.

-Donors visit your stock giving page and complete your form.
+Donors visit your nonprofit stock donation page and complete your form.
 At this point, your stock giving tool should provide donors with (or send them directly to) their broker’s appropriate transfer authorization form for a charitable gift of stock.
 Donors will input your organization’s provided information, confirm details of the gift, and submit the transaction.

 If you’re not using a dedicated stock giving tool, you should instead direct users who’ve completed your form to an instruction page that provides next steps (submit your broker’s appropriate transfer form, etc.) and your DTC information.
 You may also automate emails that provide these instructions upon completion of your form.